 Illuminated columns in the underground Basilica Cistern, Istanbul.

 Get your booking confirmed instantly

-Walk among 336 ancient marble columns in the underground reservoir commissioned by Emperor Justinian I and beautifully lit for nighttime viewing.
+Explore 336 ancient marble columns in the underground reservoir commissioned by Emperor Justinian I, beautifully illuminated for nighttime viewing.

+Illuminated columns in the underground Basilica Cistern, Istanbul.